ai404/sim_calibration_duckietown/README.md

 ```

 #### Shut down the container
 Control-C in the currently running container.
-Manually kill the docker containers if necessary with `docker ps` and `docker kill ![container_name]`.
+Manually kill the docker containers if necessary with `docker ps` and `docker kill ![CONTAINER ID]`.

 ## Intrinsic Calibration